microsoft/react-native-test-app/CONTRIBUTING.md

 - Hold off on merging until the release crew has agreed to promote a release candidate to stable
 - Keep an eye on the release discussion for new issues
-- Re-run the test script as new release candidates are published
+- Re-run the test script as new release candidates are published and keep the screenshots up to date

 Once the PR is ready to merge: